 Bike Commuting Tips & Bike To Work Day

-[Once I moved to Colorado, I was commuting from Lakewood to the Courthouse in Golden -of course cycling was widely accepted here, but I still got some looks of curiosity as I'd wheel my bike through security into the elevator each morning and into our office.
-After that job, I commuted from Lakewood to Boulder (I'd drive 1/2way to Arvada and ride the rest, which still made for a 50-mile round trip ride).
+Once I moved to Colorado, I commuted to the Courthouse in Golden -of course cycling is more widely-accepted here, but I still got some looks of curiosity as I'd wheel my bike through security into the elevator each morning and into our office.
+After that job, I commuted from Lakewood to Boulder (I'd drive half-way to Arvada and ride the rest, which still made for a 50-mile round trip ride).
 This job luckily had a shower in our building and I could stow my bike in my office.
-I was always blessed with understanding -and patient- bosses, who allowed me a bit of leeway to do this].
+I was always blessed with understanding -and patient- bosses, who allowed me a bit of leeway to do this.

 4. Pack light.
 The backpack quickly fills up and gets HEAVY.
 Don't make your load impossible.
 I learned to think ahead on my breakfast and lunches -which I always packed and brought in.
 Grapefruits and apples add a LOT of extra weight ;) Protein powders that could be mixed or again - items I could buy and leave at the office on drive days -were more sensible.

 5. Prepare to be energized.
 There were days when, as the workday came to a close, I was so tired I wasn't sure how I'd ever make it on my ride home.
-I was tempted to call my husband to come get me.
+I was tempted to call someone to come get me.
 But I'd get kitted up and start my ride and always -the ride home would wake me up and energize me and I'd have a more productive evening at home.
 I "vented" my frustrations on my pedals and arrived home happy.
 It also forced me to ride in conditions I would normally have avoided -like rain and high winds.
 It made me a better bike handler because I had to react to cars, pedestrians, crazy things you encounter on a bike commute.
 There were only a handful of times in my 2004-2010 commuting years that I had to call for a ride -and they usually involved massive storms or an equipment failure.
-I was lucky to have a supportive spouse who also commuted, but was usually home by the time I was stuck on the roadside-and could come and get me.
 Here in Denver, RTD is also a great backup plan if you find yourself stranded on a commute -with most buses outfitted with bike racks.
+And of course, there’s always Uber/Lyft or even AAA.

 6. Own really good lights.
 When it's not summertime, your commute WILL start in the dark-ish hours.
 Don't skimp on this investment -get a super strong headlamp.
 Put reflectors on your bike and backpack and red blinkies on the rear of your ride.
 But most important is to light your way so you can see where you're riding and what you're encountering on the road.